-\\The Committee of the events of 9/11, the U.S. Army was freed to undergo the U.S. Army was the U.S. Army was resuccitation and revitalization of countering was resuccitation and revitalization of countering ungery decision, lengthy meritual outs the end of the 'Vetaman 'War in 1975.
-Strong the hard lesson reduced now the data fletten years it that the outcome of countering largely depend on a range of political committee, and carried for the U.S. Sovernment, has margind control.
-For example, must observe appear to agree that the highly succeptiful contenting in Johnson Thornion, Iraq From 2005.
-While pitted in eight Somm to these against at Vetaman U.S. Sovernment, in the U.S. Sovernment, resulting in U.S. Sovernment, resu
+The Control of the events of 9/11, the U.S. Army was freed to undergo the U.S. Army was freed to U.S. Army was the U.S. Army was the U.S. Army was reaccitation and revitalization of countering was resuccitation and revitalization of countering ungery devietine, Inagly meritum due the few of the Verticanne War in 1975.
+Strong the hard Isson realmend over the Latt friene years it that the outcome of counteringuagency darghy depend on a range of political commit, and cultural factors over which the U.S. military, or even the U.S. government, has margind control.
+For example, must observe appear to agree that the highly succeptiful contentinguagency campaign that explored the "Disordering" in Juliou Province, Iraq From 2005.
+While Juliou Gray from 1001 the against at V.S.
+Army Continued the U.S. Army Continued to the U.S.